stdrickforce/cat/lib/go/README.md

 t.SetDurationInMillis(15 * 1000)
 ```

-There are something you have to know about the transaction apis:
+There is something you have to know about the transaction APIs:

 2. You can call `AddData` several times, the added data will be connected by `&`.
 3. `Timestamp` represents when the transaction has been created, set timestamp **will not** influence the duration.